Graidenix/vanilla-router/README.md

 ```

 #### remove(path)
+Remove the route from current list of routes by path

 #### navigateTo(path, [state])
+Navigate to the specific URI with optional additional state of page

 #### check()
+Check the current URL for a change

 #### back()
+Simulate the browser "Back" button

 #### forward()
+Simulate the browser "Forward" button

 #### go(step)
+Go to a specific step in history

 #### addUriListener()
+Add the event listener for URL change

 #### removeUriListener()
+Remove the event listener for URL change

 #### reset()
 Reset all setting and state of Router

 ## Licence